rianadon/timer-bar-card/README.md

     active_icon: mdi:fire-alert
 ```

-All modifications that match are applied, with the last modification having precedence.
-This means you'll likeley want to list them in increasing order of percentages, so that styles are overridden as the timer progresses farther.

 For each modification, you have the option of using `remaining` or `elapsed` to filter based on the time left or total time remaining in the timer.
 You can also use percentages (`40%` = 40% of duration) or durations (`0:00:10` = 10 seconds).
 See [my comment here](https://github.com/rianadon/timer-bar-card/issues/21#issuecomment-940750817) for a more detailed example!

+All modifications that match are applied, with the last modification having precedence.
+This means you'll likeley want to list them in increasing order of durations/percentages if using `elapsed` and decreasing order if using `remaining`, so that styles are overridden as the timer progresses farther.

 > Do note that `remaining: 1%` is equivalent to `elapsed: 99%`, and that for a 10 second timer `remaining: "00:00:01"` is equivalent to `elapsed: "00:00:09"`.